masammons/website/team/_posts/2017-09-01-dana-woodstock.md

 ---
 layout: member
 title: Dana Woodstock
-position: Graduate Student
+position: PhD Student
 handle: woodstock
 email: dwoodstock@albany.edu
 twitter:
 scholar:
-image: /images/nuc.jpg
+image: /images/team/dana-woodstock.jpg

 ---

-Dana is a 1st year MCDN Program graduate student who joined the lab in the spring of 2019.
+Dana is a 2nd year MCDN Program graduate student who joined the lab in the spring of 2019.

+Dana is most interested in how p53 family members cooperate and compete at the level of DNA.